Unturned3/Microdot/wiki/3_miniSystem/2_install.md

 ```

 You should now see a text-based configuration interface.
 You can use the arrow keys,
 enter key, spacebar, and ESC key to navigate.
-Select the following option:
+"Y" means to select the option, and "N"
+means to deselect it.
+We aren't using the `/usr` directory for the sake of simplicity,
+and we are disabling `linuxrc` because it is a feature designed to provide
+compatibility for the `initrd` (initial ram disk) mechanism.
+Initramfs is preferred
+over initrd in our case.

 ```
 Settings --->
-	[*] Don't use /usr
+	Don't use /usr: Y
+Init Utilities --->
+	linuxrc: support running init from initrd (not initramfs): N
 ```

 Save and exit the configuration interface.
 Now compile & install busybox: